 5. Competitors’ cybersecurity postures

 It’s easier for board members to comprehend whether the organization’s security is strong enough when you compare it to other competitors and industry leaders.
-Thus, they will have a better grasp of what constitutes an acceptable level of cybersecurity risk.
+By doing so, they will gain a better understanding of what constitutes an acceptable level of cybersecurity risk.

-Try to compare your organization’s security performance to some of its competitors.
-Be completely honest and show board members the areas your organization excels in or lacks.
+Compare your organization’s security performance to some of your competitors’.
+Be completely honest and show board members the areas in which your organization excels or needs improvement.

-Now that we know the key points you need to report, let’s review several best practices to prepare a report that your board of directors will understand and appreciate.
+Now that you know the key points you need to report, let’s review seven best practices you can follow to prepare a report that your board of directors will understand and appreciate.

-Ineffective communication is a major obstacle for security officers trying to provide efficient cybersecurity risk management.
+Ineffective communication is a major obstacle for security officers trying to implement efficient cybersecurity risk management.
 We’ve put together seven valuable tips to make cybersecurity communication with executives smooth and productive.

 1. Understand the business and the board’s priorities